pydanny/pydanny-event-notes/PyConPL2012/continuous_integration.rst

 by Łukasz Langa

-.. note:: Started late.
+.. note:: Alas, I got convinced to try doing this late.
 And I don't speak Polish.

 Description
 ============